JacobFV/old-jacobfv.github.io/_posts/2020-06-1-arxiv-notes.md

   4. Big five isn't the only set of psychometrics

 - :star:[THE NEXT BIG THING(S) IN UNSUPERVISED MACHINE LEARNING: FIVE LESSONS FROM INFANT LEARNING](https://arxiv.org/abs/2009.08497)
-  1) "Babies’ information processing is guided and constrained from birth"
+  1) "Babies' information processing is guided and constrained from birth"
     - its okay to be feature engineer
   2) "Babies are learning statistical relations across diverse inputs"
     - eg: visual information serves as tiebreaker for otherwise impossible to distinguish audio inputs
     - even for SL tasks, carry some of the higher weights (theoretically processing more abstract information) over from different modalities
-  3) "Babies’ input is scaffolded in time"
+  3) "Babies' input is scaffolded in time"
     - the effect of the "stability/plasticity dilemma" are *critical learning periods* and *catastrophic interference*.
   4) "Babies actively seek out learning opportunities"
     - arousal homeostasis: not too boring nor too alarming